metamath/lamp-guide/docs/index.md

 #### Getting the completed proof

+When the goal is first proved we're shown a box with the completed proof (which we closed earlier).

-We can now show the compressed proof.
+We can always re-show the compressed proof.
 This is the final proof we can add to a Metamath database.

 > Select the goal step by clicking on the checkbox